Skip to main content

 Lead Time Configuration

 Lead times determine how long it takes to move inventory between locations.
-Accurate lead times are essential for Tether to recommend orders at the right time.
+Accurate lead times are essential for Tether to recommend orders at the right time and project when inventory will be available.

 What Are Lead Times?